BackofenLab/IntaRNA/README.md

 If Vienna RNA package is used for energy computation (`--energy=V`), per default the default parameter set of the linked Vienna RNA package is used (e.g. the set `Turner04` for VRNA 2.3.0).
-If you want to use a different parameter set, you can provide an according parameter file via `--energVRNA=MyParamFile`.
+If you want to use a different parameter set, you can provide an according parameter file via `--energyVRNA=MyParamFile`.
 The following example exemplifies the use of the old `Turner99` parameter set as used by IntaRNA v1.*.
 ```bash